 Liliane Lijn was born in New York in 1939 to emigrés parents.
 She attended boarding school in Lugano and at 19 moved to Paris where she studied archeology at the Sorbonne and art history at the École du Louvre.
 In Paris, Lijn met the surrealist André Breton.
 Back in the States in 1961, Lijn lived in New York, where she first worked with plastics, experimenting with reflection, motion and light, and conducted her first research into invisibility at MIT.
 Upon her return to Paris, her interest in science and her friendships with Greek sculptor Takis, and Beat poets William Burroughs, Bryan Gysin and Nazli Nour inspired her early works with light and text: her first solo exhibition at the Librairie Anglaise in 1963 premiered the Poem Machines.
 Lijn lived with Takis in Athens between 1964-66.
 She moved to London in 1966.

 Lijn has exhibited extensively.
-Among her last solo shows, “SHE,” Rodeo Gallery, London, 2019; “Spotlight,” Tate Britain, London 2018; and the retrospective “Cosmic Dramas,” Middlesbrough Institute of Modern Art, in 2012.
+Among her last solo shows, “SHE,” Rodeo Gallery, London, 2019; “Spotlight,” Tate Britain, London 2018; and “Cosmic Dramas,” Middlesbrough Institute of Modern Art, in 2012.

 Recent group shows include “On the Politics of Delicacy,” Capitain Petzel, Berlin 2020, “Sisterhood,” Haus N Athen, Athens; and “Still Undead: Popular Culture in Britain Beyond the Bauhaus,” Nottingham Contemporary, Nottingham, 2019.

 (1) Liliane Lijn in discussion with Vera Lindsey, Studio International, May 1969: 219

 “I AM SHE” has received generous support from Nicoletta Fiorucci Russo, Emily King and Matthew Slotover.